mschubert/ToxicGenes/README.md

 * `data` - Creating the analytical data sets
 * `model_compensation` - The compensation analysis
 * `model_orf` - The ORF toxicity analysis
+* `misc` - Specific questions and reviewer requests
 * `report` - The scripts to create all figures in the manuscript

 Those can be run via the `snakemake` workflow manager once all dependencies are met.

+All other directories contain analyses that are not part of the publication.

 ## Dependencies